ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-vcs-client-deployment.md

   1. In the left pane, under **Configure Systems**, select vCenter.
   2. Click **Add vCenter** on the upper right.
   3. Enter the IP address of the vCenter Server in the form `https://vCenter-host-name` or `https://vCenter-IP-address`.
 For example, `https://My-vCenter` or `https://1.1.1.1`
-  4. Enter the vCenter Server user name and password.
+  4. Enter the vCenter Server username and password.
 The account that is used must have the vCenter Administrator role.
   5. Click **OK**.
 Do not restart when the _You need to restart the app_ message is displayed.
-3. Configure the SSO / lookup service.
+3. Configure the SSO lookup service.
   6. Click the **Manage** tab.
   7. Click **Edit** next to the **Lookup Service URL** text box.
   8. Enter the lookup network service endpoint in the following form: